If you already have a Gorilla account check out the Samples page to view a complete list of all Gorilla's samples, demonstrations and examples.

 Below are some classic personality tasks:

 This Questionnaire administers the Ten Item Personality Inventory (TIPI) of the Big 5 Personality Measure.
-This obtains scores and ratings of a person's traits: openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism, which are then presented in a second results questionnaire.
+This measures the traits of openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism.
 Reference: Wikipedia |

 Try as participant | |